khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 - Popover header: x-axis value (x-axis title)
 - Popover body: y-axis title, value

-The max-width of chart popovers is 512px.
-Long labels that extend beyond this width should wrap rather than truncate.

 ##### Text wrapping in chart popovers

 The max-width of chart popovers is `512px`.
 Long labels that extend beyond this width should wrap rather than truncate.
 Text wrapping should work as follows: